 Eat a nutritionally balanced diet

-To allow the fertilisation process, the egg must be healthy so it can grow into an embryo and travel to the womb to implant.
+To allow the fertilisation process, the egg must be healthy so it can grow into an embryo and travel to the womb for implantation.
 To support this, you need a well-balanced diet, including food that is rich in antioxidants, lean protein, and omega-3 fatty acids.

 Consider these foods to boost your chances of conceiving, including dishes that are high in:

-Strawberries (rich in vitamin C and folate, which can help increase fertility).
+Strawberries (rich in vitamin C and folate, which can help enhancing fertility).

 Oranges (rich in vitamin C and other antioxidants such as flavonoids).